Skip to main content

 • Landlords must lodge rental bonds with the RTA and provide privacy notices before entering the property.

-• Rent increase rules changed in 2024: Landlords must record the date of the last increase in the lease.
+• Rent increase rules changed in 2024: landlords must record the date of the last increase in the lease.

 Western Australia (WA)